feddieminas/flask_basket_players/README.md

 ### Features Left to Implement

-- Reorder the Table Summary for name to be at the first column and in absolute positioning.
+- Reorder the Table Summary for name to be at the first column and in absolute position.
 Therefore when one scrolls horizontally has a clearer picture of the player.
 Currently the row is highlighted and is a helper.
 - Add a category list for people to be able to add more favorite disciplines from the already existing ones.
 - Fit a number percentage discrete label text on pie chart and two decimal points on rating and virtual timing (currently fits one decimal).